Admer456/slice-of-life/blog/misc/2024/04-15-legacy_quarter2.md

 	* and a guitar
 * started making videos in 1080p

-Elegy is en route to becoming more and more usable, so that's cool.
+Elegy is en route to becoming more and more usable, so that's cool. <!-- truncate -->

 For a little while, I'll hardly be making any money, don't have much to work on at my job since we finished a project recently.
 Not really good for my attic renovation project, but that's okay, I'm in no hurry there.
 I do have some other things to do, so I'll try to make a couple bucks by May.